 During the first day, we ordered this recommended motorcycle taxi service via application.
 And so, from the Mo Cit bus station to the nearby metro station Hwai Khwang, we paid 80 baht per person (about 3 $).
-Although we arrived there quite quickly, from the point of view of backpackers such a taxi is quite expensive investment…you can find cheaper solution 😉
+Although we arrived there quite quickly, from the point of view of backpackers such a taxi is quite expensive investment…you can find a cheaper solution 😉

 And what is the price of such a bus?
 In the past, you could go by red buses in Bangkok for free.
 Currently, you pay for them symbolic 6.5 baht (around 0,21 $), no matter how far you go and at which stop you get off.
-However, don’t forget that by choosing a low price, we automatically agree to travel in quite extreme conditions – cockroaches, lack of air conditioning…should I go on?
+However, don’t forget that by choosing a low price, you automatically agree to travel in quite extreme conditions – cockroaches, lack of air conditioning…should we go on?

 It looks a bit different in buses with the following colors: blue, yellow or pink.
 Air conditioning is often installed there, and the ticket price depends on how far you’re travelling.
 Still, it’s not a big expense.

-And one more thing…don’t worry about choosing the wrong bus number or getting off at the wrong stop…thanks to Google Maps you can very easily find the way to any place.
+And one more thing: don’t worry about choosing the wrong bus number or getting off at the wrong stop, thanks to Google Maps you can very easily find the way to any place.

 River transport – another option to consider.
 To avoid traffic jams in Bangkok, choosing a boat is quite good solution.
 You should remember, however that it’s not so easy to find river stops as often as those bus routes.
 Therefore, being nearby the river side, it’s worth to go by boat, at least once.
 The ticket price depends on the type of the boat and how far you go.
 For example, we paid around 15 baht for our cruise (about 0,50 $).